-Importer or exporter who is engaged in import or export business in Ethiopia need to know what type of import export payments in Ethiopia are possible while doing import or export trade in Ethiopia or with Ethiopian businesses.
+An importer or exporter, engaged in import or export business in Ethiopia needs to know what type of import export payments in Ethiopia are possible while doing import or export trade in Ethiopia or with Ethiopian businesses.
 Moreover, it should be known that which type of payment is preferable and under what conditions.
 This article contains, methods of payment practised in international import export business and especially what is practised or allowed in Ethiopia and it specifically deals with Letter of Credit (LC), Cash against Document (CAD), Telegraphic Transfer (TT) and Advance Payment.
 It also contains documents to be included in a letter of credit and specifically in an LC opened through Ethiopian banks.

 - Methods of Payment

 - Types of L/C